rustamscode/rustamscode/README.md

 <h3>👨🏻‍💻  About Me</h3>
-💡  I like to explore new technologies and develop software solutions and quick hacks.
+<p>💡  I like to explore new technologies and develop software solutions and quick hacks.</p>
-🎓  I'm currently studying new technologies.
+<p>🎓  I'm currently studying new technologies.</p>
-🌱  I'm going to learn more about systems design, web development and cloud architecture.
+<p>🌱  I'm going to learn more about systems design, web development and cloud architecture.</p>
-✍️  In my free time, I create various applications.
+<p>✍️  In my free time, I create various applications.</p>
-💬  Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.
+<p>💬  Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.</p>
-✉️  You can shoot me an email at vlad_aganin33@hotmail.com!
-I'll try to respond as soon as I can.
+<p>✉️  You can shoot me an email at vlad_aganin33@hotmail.com!
+I'll try to respond as soon as I can.</p>

 <h3>⚙️  GitHub Analytics</h3>